jina-ai/jina/docs/concepts/jcloud/index.md

 ### Pause / Resume Flow

-You can pause a Flow, so that all the executors and the gateway are scaled to 0.
-And the paused flow can be resumed, so that all the executors and the gateway are scaled to desired number of replicas.
+You have the option to `pause` a Flow that is not currently in use but may be needed later.
+This will allow the Flow to be resumed later when it is needed again by using `resume`.

-To pause a Flow
+To pause a Flow:

 ```bash
 jc pause super-mustang-c6cf06bc5b